NoroffFEU/development-platforms/case-study-azure-devops.md

 Azure DevOps is highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.

-1. Can be complex, especially for organizations that are new to DevOps or are unfamiliar with Microsoft technologies.
+I can be a bit complex for some users, especially for organizations that are new to DevOps or are unfamiliar with Microsoft technologies.

-2. Highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.
-3. Expensive, especially for organizations that require additional services or support, or that have large teams.
-4. Can be challenging to integrate with other tools and systems, especially if they are not from Microsoft or are not cloud-based.
+There is some challenges to integrate with other tools and systems, especially if they are not from Microsoft or are not cloud-based.

-5. The user experience of Azure DevOps can be confusing or cluttered, especially for users who are new to the platform or have limited experience with similar tools.
+The user experience of Azure DevOps can be confusing or cluttered, especially for users who are new to the platform or have limited experience with similar tools.

-6. Azure DevOps may not be able to scale to meet the needs of very large organizations, especially those with large teams and complex software development pipelines.
+Azure DevOps may not be able to scale to meet the needs of very large organizations, especially those with large teams and complex software development pipelines.

-7. Some features that are commonly used in software development may not be available in Azure DevOps, or may require additional tools or services to be used.
+Some features that are commonly used in software development may not be available in Azure DevOps, or may require additional tools or services to be used.

 ## Pricing